 Dundee is a major Scottish city and a regional employment, education, cultural and retail centre.
 300,000 people live within a 30 minute drive of Dundee city centre (double that within a one hour drive).
-The number of jobs in the city has increased from 75,232 in 1997 to 84,068 in 2007 (11.7% increase).
+The number of jobs in the city has increased from 75,232 in 1997 to 83,790 in 2006 (11.4% increase).
 Positive employment growth has been experienced by most sectors except utilities and manufacturing.
-The doubling in the last three years of jobs and firms in new sectors such as science, digital media and customer services is a positive sign.
 Earnings growth in Dundee surpassed Scotland as median earnings of workers in the city rose by 53.4% between 1997 and 2007 compared to 46.5% for Scotland as a whole.
 However, Dundee still has the third highest levels of low income communities in Scotland.
 Median earnings of residents are 6.3% lower than the Scottish average (2007) and the unemployment claimant rate remains above the Scottish average.
 Dundee needs to build on its success and increase the employability of its working age population.